 Step 5: Clean up!

 Clean up is also very time-consuming.
 I’d recommend wiping down any excess water on your walls with a dry, clean rag, and wiping off any popcorn texture that got onto surfaces like door handles, light switches, electrical outlets, and baseboards.
 Then, carefully fold up your tarps from the outside in and take them outside for a good cleaning.

 You will likely need to vacuum afterwards as well.
 Be patient – it took 2-3 vacuumings of each room to get alllll the popcorn out of there.
 It really likes to get stuck in the carpet!
 Once you’re done cleaning, you are ready to either finish mudding and sanding the ceilings yourself or hire someone to do that finishing work.
 (This is where we bowed out and had a professional finish them off, and now we are scheduled to have them painted in just a couple of weeks!
 Can’t wait!)

 Here is the finished product (post-mudding and sanding, pre-painting):

 Only five steps makes it sound pretty easy, but step 4 takes the longest, followed closely by step 5!
 We worked on just a couple rooms at a time because this process was so labor-intensive and really tested our marriage and communication skills (PSA: we are still married 😀 ).
 Therefore, it took us several months of finding random weekend afternoons to do the entire second floor of our house – but it was worth it!

+Let’s see how our home might look after all of this is done.
 Let me know in the comments below: is this a home DIY project you would undertake or have you undertaken it before?